pumpedlunch/uma-docs/developers/optimistic-oracle-v3/prediction-market.md

 	"balanceOf(address)(uint256)" $DEPLOYER_WALLET)
 ```

 At any point before the market is settled we can redeem outcome tokens.
-By redeeming an amount we are burning the same amount of `OUTCOME_TOKEN_ONE` and `OUTCOME_TOKEN_TWO` to receive that amount of `DEFAULT_CURRENCY`
+By redeeming an amount we are burning the same amount of `OUTCOME_TOKEN_ONE` and `OUTCOME_TOKEN_TWO` to receive that amount of `DEFAULT_CURRENCY`:

 ```bash
 cast send --mnemonic "$MNEMONIC" \